Latex Mattress Guide – How Do They Compare to Memory Foam?

 Latex mattresses are made primarily with natural latex, synthetic latex, or a hybrid of both materials.

-Natural latex is found most commonly in rubber trees.
+Natural latex is found most commonly in rubber trees – it is the type of latex Una Mattress use.
 Latex is created by plants as a barrier to protect themselves against injury and insects.